-To provide candidates with a brief view of some of the types of questions on the CMA® (Certified Management Accountant) exam, the following are five questions – with correct answers and explanations for each.
+To provide candidates with a brief view of some of the types of questions on the CMA® (Certified Management Accountant) exam, the following are five with correct answers and explanations for each.

-You can also check out these additional practice multiple-choice and essay questions (in PDF format) and try the new interactive practice quiz, available on the IMA® (Institute of Management Accountants) website, to test your skills and expertise.
+You can also check out these additional practice multiple-choice and essay questions to test your CMA knowledge.

 CMA Exam Part 1: